bawmedical/clinical-calculation-api/README.md

 A Ruby on Rails application which presents a range of clinical calculations as a REST API

+## IMPORTANT - DISCLAIMER
+This API is a work in progress and is offered as an open source project as-is, without any warranty.
+It is expressly not for live use in clinical systems with real patients.

 ### Why use an API for this?
 * avoids the need for the calculations to be implemented locally in applications, which can result in errors
 * calculations can be openly peer-reviewed and clinically assured
 * MHRA registration as a medical device can be done once at the API level
 * clinicians can contribute knowledge to a single

 ### Background
 * Clinical calculations are tools which medical professionals use to help make decisions.
 Many of them are available in web page form on sites such as [MDCalc](https://www.mdcalc.com/)